IBMa/equal-access/accessibility-checker/src/README.md

         expect(returnCode).toBe(0, "Scanning " + testLabel + " failed.");
     });
 } catch (err) {
         console.error(err);
     } finally {
         // close the engine
         await aChecker.close();
     };
 ```
-Note that it's important to close the checker engine, otherwise, output files for the report may not be generated properly.
+Note that it's important to close the engine, otherwise, output files for the report may not be generated properly.

 Refer to [Examples](https://github.com/IBMa/equal-access/tree/master/accessibility-checker/boilerplates) for sample usage scenarios.